 Using a credit card is an ideal way to combine safety and convenience when traveling.
 You will have fraud protection, an itemized spending record and no need to fumble with foreign currency.
 However, many credit cards will charge a foreign transaction fee, or FTF, of 3 percent on every purchase made abroad.
 Though it may not sound like much at first, this can add up to be quite a dent in your travel budget.
-CardRatings.com provides a list of credit cards that do not charge a foreign transaction fee, so you can spend that 3 percent on something really worthwhile – like a snow globe.
+CardRatings.com provides a list of credit card offers with no foreign transaction fees, so you can spend that 3 percent on something really worthwhile – like a snow globe.

 Compare different Card